Security Best Practices¶

 - Change admin passwords

-- Revoke all API tokens
+- Revoke all active sessions/auth tokens

 - Revoke all user sessions